Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 For example, they may unknowingly be possessed by the vampire archetype.

-Additionally, when someone seeks guidance from a spiritual healer, the potential patient may be vulnerable, naive, open, and undiscerning.
+Additionally, when someone seeks guidance from a spiritual healer, the patient may be vulnerable, naive, open, and undiscerning.

 Consequently, they may open themselves up to various “etheric infections” and psychic attacks.